OliveiraEdu/d-OSP/Readme.md

 2.4 - IP Address and related connections parameters

-For iroha and IPFS, check and edit `config.json` according to the networking settings for your environment.
+For iroha and IPFS, go to the Jupyter, check and edit `config.json` according to the networking settings for your environment.

 ----